Updated: 27 Mar 2026

 -

-The liability of each party under this Agreement is subject to the exclusions and limitations of liability set out in the PSA signed between the Parties.
+The liability of each party under this Agreement is subject to the exclusions and limitations of liability set out in the Agreement.

 -